peterpolgar/slurm-singularity-cluster/README.md

 ```bash
 echo 'NodeName=laptop State=UNKNOWN RealMemory=3000' >> /usr/local/etc/slurm.conf
 ```
-3. On the controller node, ensure that there is an assigned ip address to the hostname of the previously added compute node in the ```/etc/hosts``` file inside Singularity container.
+3. On the controller node, ensure that there is an assigned ip address to the hostname of the previously added compute node in the ```/etc/hosts``` file inside Singularity container, if no such entry, edit that file.
 4. Install slurm-singularity-cluster with ```slurm_compute_node.def``` on a machine you want to be a compute node:

 First, download: